What are progress tests?

 The CHS Solutions Section of the school website contains a wealth of revision resources for each year group (N.B. these sections are currently under construction, so not all links or resources may be available.
 We are working to have these fully functional as soon as possible).

-Home Study is revision for the Checkpoints.
+Home Study is revision for Progress Testing.

 In Years 7 and 8 we would recommend 1 to 1 ½ hours of study completed two to four times per week.